 Considered the grain of gold.
 The General Assembly of the United Nations declared this 2013 as the International Year of Quinoa, one of our star Andean grains.
 Ancestral food, nutritional input, was in pre-Hispanic times one of the most important inputs along with the potato in the Peruvian diet.
 According to data from the FAO (Food and Agriculture Organization), this Andean plant originated in the surroundings of Lake Titicaca, shared by Peru and Bolivia -where the greatest diversity and genetic variation are found, and that its domestication could have occurred between 3,000 and 5,000 years before Christ.
-It also indicates that quinoa grows naturally in the Andean region from Colombia to northern Argentina and southern in Chile, being the largest producers in the Bolivia and Peru region.
+It also indicates that quinoa grows naturally in the Andean region from Colombia to northern Argentina and southern Chile, being the largest producers in the Bolivia and Peru region.
 However, its cultivation has spread to the world.
-The United States is also a great producer of the valued grain.
-In France, England, Sweden, Denmark, Holland and Italy also cultivate it, as well as Canada, Kenya and northern India.
-Regarding the nutritional value, it is known that it is a good food for children and athletes (it has a high protein value), diabetics (contains monounsaturated and polyunsaturated fats, which lowers blood cholesterol), celiac (contains very little gluten) and people with lactose intolerance.
-It has more minerals than cereals (its content of vitamin B and C is higher than that of wheat) and is rich in fiber.
+The United States is also a great producer of valued grain.
+In France, England, Sweden, Denmark, Holland, and Italy also cultivate it, as well as Canada, Kenya, and northern India.
+Regarding the nutritional value, it is known that it is good food for children and athletes (it has a high protein value), diabetics (contains monounsaturated and polyunsaturated fats, which lowers blood cholesterol), celiac (contains very little gluten), and people with lactose intolerance.
+It has more minerals than cereals (it's content of vitamin B and C is higher than that of wheat) and is rich in fiber.
 It also acts as an antioxidant.
-Here some peruvian dishes done with quinoa:
+Here are some Peruvian dishes are done with quinoa:

 - Quinoa with chicken and vegetables.